rwindegger/RabbitExpress/README.md

 # RabbitExpress
-An easy to use RabbitMQ Client for .Net Core.
+An easy to use RabbitMQ Client for .Net.